kantega/llm-starter-and-workbench/README.md

 ## LLM Workbench

 The workbench provides a set of *views* that allow you to explore various elements of Langchain4J.
-Initially, there is one tab group, but tabs may be dragged and docked so you can get a layout suitable for your task.
+The views are organised in *tab groups*, initially, only some view are shown, but more may be opened from the **View** menu, and the tabs may be dragged and docked so you can get a layout suitable for your task.

 Views may be *linked* so one may provide data to another, e.g. the selected *embedding model* in the **Embedding models** may be used by the **Embeddings score** view, by linking them together.
 When a view is opened, it is automatically linked to other views that provide data it needs, but you can link or unlink manually, if needed (see below).

+The workbench is a [JavaFX](https://openjfx.io/) application built on [Quarkus](https://quarkus.io/).
+Built it with `mvn install` and run with `mvn quarkus:dev -f app`.

 ### Views